AlibabaCloudDocs/ga/intl.en-US/User Guide/Listeners/Add listeners.md

 -   A GA instance is created.
 For more information, see [Create a GA instance](/intl.en-US/User Guide/Global Accelerator instances/Create a GA instance.md).
 -   To configure HTTPS listeners, make sure that the following conditions are met:
     -   HTTPS listeners are available to only the accounts that are included in the whitelist.
 If you want to create HTTPS listeners but you are not included in the whitelist,[submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.11182188.console-base-top.dworkorder.18ae4882n3v6ZW#/ticket/createIndex).
     -   You have purchased an SSL certificate and have applied for the certificate.
-For more information, see[Select and purchase certificates](https://www.alibabacloud.com/help/zh/doc-detail/28542.htm?spm=a2c63.p38356.b99.28.34582356bpg5Lj) and[Apply for certificates](https://www.alibabacloud.com/help/zh/doc-detail/98574.htm?spm=a2c63.p38356.b99.31.401e1edbEf7oJN).
+For more information, see [Select and purchase certificates](https://www.alibabacloud.com/help/zh/doc-detail/28542.htm?spm=a2c63.p38356.b99.28.34582356bpg5Lj) and [Apply for certificates](https://www.alibabacloud.com/help/zh/doc-detail/98574.htm?spm=a2c63.p38356.b99.31.401e1edbEf7oJN).

 ## Step 1: Configure the basic setting and protocol of a listener